BCDA-APS/use_bluesky/python_installation/README.md

 Here's some [help](https://stackoverflow.com/questions/3327013/how-to-determine-the-current-shell-im-working-on)
 with that.

+## Create IPython profile for Bluesky

-## Create the custom environment for Bluesky
+## Setup custom environment for Bluesky

 Run: `bash ./setup_2020_5.sh`